Ahmići massacre: Trial

 The International Criminal Tribunal for the former Yugoslavia (ICTY) in the Hague has ruled that these crimes amounted to crimes against humanity in numerous verdicts against Croat political and military leaders and soldiers, most notably Dario Kordić, political leader of Croats in Central Bosnia who was sentenced to 25 years in prison.
-Based on the evidence of numerous HVO attacks at that time, the ICTY Trial Chamber concluded in the Kordić and Čerkez case that by April 1993 Croat leadership had a standard design or plan conceived and executed to cleanse Bosnian Muslims from the Lašva Valley ethnically.
+Based on the evidence of numerous HVO attacks at that time, the ICTY Trial Chamber concluded in the Kordić and Čerkez case that by April 1993 Croat leadership had a standard design or plan conceived and executed to ethnically cleanse Bosnian Muslims from the Lašva Valley.
 Dario Kordić, as the local political leader, was found to be the planner and instigator of this plan.

 Further concluding that the Croatian Army was involved in the campaign, the ICTY defined the events as an international conflict between Bosnia and Herzegovina and Croatia.

 Former Croatian president Stjepan Mesić revealed thousands of documents and audio tapes recorded by Franjo Tuđman about his plans during a case against Croat leaders from Bosnia and Herzegovina for war crimes committed against Bosnian Muslims.
 During the trial against Tihomir Blaškić, who was the HVO commander for the Central Bosnian Operative Zone, for the crimes in Ahmići, the defence argued that there was a parallel line of command surpassing Blaškić that went to the political leadership of Herzeg-Bosnia.
 There were reports in the media that Tuđman himself participated in the cover-up.
 The appeals chamber of the ICTY ruled that Blaškić did not have command responsibility for the massacre and lowered the initial sentence (in 2000) of 45 years to nine years of imprisonment.
 He was released after serving 8 years and 4 months of his sentence.

 The ICTY initially indicted sixteen Croats and convicted eight of them for their roles in the Lašva Valley ethnic cleansing.
 Ignac Koštroman and Anto Valenta were never charged by the ICTY.

 Dario Kordic was released in June 2014 after serving two-thirds of his sentence.[2]
 Kordic glorified his crime and showed no regret for his part in the massacre."He asked me privately if the prison, the war, was worth it.
 I told him I would do it all over again, I wouldn't change a second, every second was worth it," he said.